Regional Priority Project List Process

-TO SUBMIT A PROJECT TO THE ADDISON COUNTY ECONOMIC DEVELOPMENT CORP FOR INCLUSION ON THE REGIONAL PRIORITY PROJECT LIST, SUBMIT A COMPLETED PROJECT FORM TO FRED KENNEY VIA EMAIL: FKENNEY@ADDISONCOUNTYEDC.ORG
+TO SUBMIT A PROJECT TO THE ADDISON COUNTY ECONOMIC DEVELOPMENT CORP FOR CONSIDERATION TO BE INCLUDED ON THE REGIONAL PRIORITY PROJECT LIST, SUBMIT A COMPLETED PROJECT FORM TO FRED KENNEY VIA EMAIL: FKENNEY@ADDISONCOUNTYEDC.ORG

 The regional lists express the highest priority projects for each region and the top ten projects from each region will be included in a consolidated statewide list submitted to the Agency of Commerce, who will share it with other funders, to be used by state and federal funders when making funding decisions.